-If you disagree with the accreditation decision, you have 28 days to apply to the Residential Service Unit for a review of the decision.
+If you disagree with the accreditation decision, you have 28 days to apply to Regulatory Services for a review of the decision.

 Your decision notice outlines how to apply for a review.
-This includes completing the Residential Services Form 5 - Application for review of decision (PDF, 110KB).
+This includes completing an application for review of decision form (PDF, 114KB).